michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 15. And Elisha said unto him, Take bow and arrows.
 And he took unto him bow and arrows.

 16. And he said to the king of Israel, Put thine hand upon the bow.
-And he put his hand upon it: and Elisha put his hands upon the king’s hands.Put thine…: Heb.
-Make thine hand to ride
+And he put his hand upon it: and Elisha put his hands upon the king’s hands.

 17. And he said, Open the window eastward.
 And he opened it.
 Then Elisha said, Shoot.
 And he shot.
 And he said, The arrow of the Lord’s deliverance, and the arrow of deliverance from Syria: for thou shalt smite the Syrians in Aphek, till thou have consumed them.